gibanator/lightningchart_flowcytometry/README.md

 Lightningchart is the main library used in the project for creating white blood cell flow chart in Python.
 It provides a highly customizable graph building tools, including simple XY charts, 3D charts, Bar charts, Spider charts, Map charts.
 However, this time we will use only XY chart (and Point Series).

 ## Loading and Processing Data
-You can find a lot of medical data, including Flow Cytometry for analyzing in Python, at PhysioNet website (https://www.immport.org/shared/) \
+You can find a lot of medical data, including Flow Cytometry for analyzing in Python, at ImmPort website (https://www.immport.org/shared/) \
 Here, you can search for flow cytometry data by using respective keywords, e.g. "flow cytometry white cells"

 :exclamation: **Important note:** Unfortunately, the dataset used was created manually from multiple files, thus you may have a trouble finding data for different cells in a single file on ImmPort.